finos/legend/docs/tutorials/studio-association.md

 ---
 id: studio-association
-title: Create an Association
+title: Association
 sidebar_label: Association
 ---

+## Create an Association

-To define an association:
+To create an association:
 1. Click <kbd>+</kbd> and select <kbd>New Association</kbd>.
 Provide a meaningful name to your Association.
 2. Define the property name, select the class and multiplicy as shown below.